vnsciptkid/GOOGLE-PYTHON-CLASS/README.md

   - Then we can call these name by short names but it is not recommended, we want to know what name from what namespace

   2.10.
 Online help, help() and dir()
+  - Google
+  - help : describe what function do
+  - dir : attributes